6ix9ine: Early life

-Daniel Hernandez was born on May 8, 1996, in the Bushwick neighborhood of Brooklyn, New York City, to Natividad Perez-Hernandez, a factory worker and house cleaner from Atlixco, Puebla, Mexico, and Daniel Hernandez Sr., from Río Piedras, San Juan, Puerto Rico.
+Daniel Hernandez was born on May 8, 1996, in the Bushwick neighborhood of Brooklyn, New York City, to Natividad Perez-Hernandez, a factory worker and house cleaner from Atlixco, Puebla, Mexico, and Daniel Hernandez Sr., from Río Piedras, Puerto Rico.

 Hernandez and his older brother, Oscar Hernandez, were raised in a church throughout their youth.
 He went to elementary school at Public School 59.
 He went to middle school at Juan Morel Campos Secondary School.
 He went to high school at Legacy High School.
 He left high school around the tenth grade.

 Hernandez did not know his father until he was 9 years old and had only a brief relationship with him.
 Hernandez's mother told him he was dead, according to Hernandez's father.
 Hernandez's father had a heroin addiction and was in prison for five years for selling drugs.
 Hernandez's stepfather, who also was Puerto Rican, was shot dead steps away from the family home in 2010.
 After the murder of his stepfather, Hernandez "spiraled into a deep depression", and would not shower or eat.
 Hernandez also started to act out due to his stepfather's death and was eventually expelled from school in the 8th grade for bad behavior.
 Rather than continuing his education, he started working various jobs such as being a busboy.